 (2) The organization meets the eligibility requirements to receive a grant;

 (3) The organization's score is above the cutoff point for funding if one has been established by the council;

 (4) The organization receives a funding amount based on an objective formula; and

 (5) All other applicants whose scores are above the cutoff point also receive funding based on the same formula.

 (F) Council members who are employees of organizations, colleges, or universities that receive financial support from the council shall not receive any definite and direct profit, such as a fee, commission, or compensation, from the proceeds of any council grants awarded to the organizations or institutions by which they are employed.

-(H) When the application of a particular grantee organization, by which a council member is employed or in which he has an interest, is discussed by the council, such council member shall refrain from participating in such discussions, except for the purpose of answering any questions directed to him by other members of the council or the staff of the council and shall also refrain from voting on the funding of such applications.
+(H) When the application of a particular grantee organization, by which a council member is employed or in which he or she has an interest, is discussed by the council, such council member shall refrain from participating in such discussions and shall also refrain from voting on the funding of such applications.